dist-ribut-us/docs/mixnetrouting/readme.md

 route the message.
 The cache should remain small because the expiration times would only be allowed to be a few seconds or minutes in the future.

-While this does break statelessness to a degree, remember that the original argument for statelessness was that node persistence could not be relied upon.
+While this does break statelessness to a degree, the original argument for statelessness was that node persistence could not be relied upon.
 This approach still fulfills that objective.
 An attacker cannot execute a replay attack on a node that has already left the network.
 And upon it's return, a node will assume a new overlay identity.

 This will not provide perfect protection against timing attacks, but the only techniques that do require a constant stream of data, which comes at a high